ManonLef/To-Do-App/resources and notes/notes.md

   - [x] add the delete button eventlisteners upon render
   - [x] start with a function in the controller to get the uuid from the delete button on a project
   - [x] get the project index from said ID
-  - [ ] create a function in model to remove a project
+  - [x] create a function in model to remove a project
   - [x] export that function from model and import to controller
   - [x] make default project the current project

-  - [ ] empty form upon submit
+- [x] empty new projectform upon submit
 - [x] consider model function to set current project to the default project

+## 20230329-2
+- [x] recreate task form in DOM
+- [x] add button to open project add form:
+  - [x] on click of that button:
+    - [x] open form
+    - [x] add eventlistener (was not needed since the element is already there)
+- [ ] add button to open task form once implemented
+- [ ] add color/style to current project in project list